babylonlabs-io/covenant-emulator/covenant-signer/docs/transition-from-phase1.md

 - Uses the secure `file` backend which encrypts the key on disk
 - Will prompt you for a passphrase to encrypt the key

-The passphrase you set here will be needed later when unlocking the signer to perform signing operations.
+The passphrase you set here will be needed later on, keep this in mind.

-> ⚡ Note: Use the `file` backend to store the private key in encrypted form on disk.
-When running `import-hex` with the encrypted file backend, you will be prompted for a passphrase.
-This passphrase will be required to unlock the signer later.
+> ⚡ Note: Use the `file` backend to store the private key in encrypted form on
+> disk.
+When running `import-hex` with the encrypted file backend, you will be
+> prompted for a passphrase.
+This passphrase will be required to unlock the signer
+> later.

 To confirm that the import was successful, run: